AguaClara/Textbook/Sedimentation/Sed_Intro.rst

 - Examples of systems:
+  - Two main categories are:
     - horizontal sedimentation
     - vertical sedimentation

-  - flat bottom tanks (sometimes with mechanized scrapers)
+  - Differences between them include
+    - Bottom type (flat, sloped)
+    - Sludge removal apparatus (mostly mechanical but with different variations)
+    - Flow distribution systems

+Note: this chapter will not deal with other advanced clarification technologies past this point, except in making comparisons with AguaClara technology.
+Other interesting areas of advanced clarification include:

+- ballasted Sedimentation (Actiflow)
+- Superpulsator
+- etc

 ***********************************************
 Sedimentation Challenges and Gaps in Knowledge